 Currently, local lawmakers opposing SB 54 are mostly from central and southern parts of the state; however, the movement is gaining momentum.
 These are the areas closest to the California-Mexico border and therefore the most affected by illegals crossing over and entering their communities.
 But hopefully others will continue to take up the fight against the state’s forced sanctuary status.
 President Trump seems to think this will happen.

 “Step by step we’re bringing it back,” the president said regarding immigration control.
-“And we will bring it back.”We value your comments!
-Please weigh in on our comment section below.
+“And we will bring it back.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com